Zarza de Granadilla: History

 In the north of the province of Cáceres is the municipality of Zarza de Granadilla, which was founded in the 15th century.

 The town was born under the name of La Zarza and was later joined by Granadilla, when the urban centre of the latter was completely abandoned when most of its land was flooded after the construction of the Gabriel y Galán reservoir.

 Among the architectural attractions worth visiting in Zarza de Granadilla are the 16th-century church of Nuestra Señora de la Asunción and the 18th-century chapel of Cristo de la Misericordia.

-For lovers of good food, this is a place to stop and taste its typical dishes, as well as the local sausages and sweets, including coquillos, perrunillas, floretas and fried doughnuts.

 A visit to the municipality should not miss the village of granadilla, which is in the process of being restored and conserves a large part of the Almohad walls and the medieval castle, as well as its parish church.

 In the Provincial Museum of Cáceres there are a number of objects of adornment and personal use from the Visigothic period, among which are the classic belt brooches adorned with rhinestones, found in this locality.
 At the fall of the Ancien Régime, the town became a constitutional municipality in the region of Extremadura, Judicial District of Granadilla, then known as La Zarza.